 Navigating to Setup -> Build -> Customize -> Omni-Channel -> Presence Configuration

-In this step, you just need to open the particular Profile page to whom you want to give access for Presence Statuses.
-You can just add Presence Status name under the related list name “Enable Service Presence Statuses Access”.
+Now in this step, you simply need to open the particular Profile page to whom you want to provide access for Presence Statuses.
+You can simply add the Presence Status name under the related list name “Enable Service Presence Statuses Access”.

 Step 7: Adding Omni Channel